-I’m a tease.
-Hubby & I have finally put together the desk we have been planning to build since July.
+Today I’m sharing how to stain wood with water based stain – while also showing you the surface of the DIY desk we’re working on!
+Yep – Hubby & I have finally put together the desk we have been planning to build since July (check out how we made the DIY welded table legs here).
 BUT, I have to let the desk surface cure for a week (which is cruel and unusual punishment) before putting anything on it.
-I don’t want to introduce you to the desk when it is naked.
-I’m not “staging” it, but at least adding the lamps I bought would be nice.
-Right now it looks so lonely.
+I’m not planning to be fake and “stage” it for photos, but at least adding the STUNNING lamps I bought would be nice.
+Picture me hovering near the desk, tightly gripping a lamp, in anticipation.
+Here is the desk surface, in our gloriously ugly basement, glossy and gorgeous:

 Seriously, look at the sweet price:

+One of these pre-fab surfaces was the exact size we needed and it saved us hours and hours and hours of work in our freezing garage.
+Sold!
 But it looked at little too knotty for my liking.
-Hubby is against painted wood (hence the wood-y kitchen we’ve maintained) so, because it is his desk, I opted for a stain.
+Hubby is against painted wood (hence the wood-y kitchen we’ve maintained) so, because it is his desk, I opted for a stain instead of paint.
+But the vision was a whitewashed wood with a GLOSSY finish.

-How to Stain Wood White:
+How to Stain Pine Wood with Water Based Stain:

-2. We wiped it clean with a dry cloth.
+- We wiped it clean with a dry cloth.

-3. Pouring a bit onto foam brush at a time (as per the instructions), we applied Saman water based stain and it was fantastic!
+- Pouring a bit onto foam brush at a time (as per the instructions), we just applied Saman water based stain* and it was fantastic!

 - Water based = easy clean up